Mogulzz/Ransomware_Compromission/README.md

 ```

 ## To-Do-List
-- [ ] Adding the country of the victims
+- [X] Adding the country of the victims
+- [X] Export the files in an ZIP archive
+- [X] Adding of an option for the user to choose the number of days difference

 ## Credits
 * Josh Highet for his Ransomwatch Project